F-Bossom/Crush-A-Berry-Garden-Jam/README.md

 - Add difficulty levels that increase berry spawn speed
 - Implement a high-score or best-time tracker
 - Add/Improve mobile responsiveness
+- Change the color of the game button after starting the game
+- Have a cute song play in the background of the game

 ## 🧁 Credits